kelvin8888siu/InventoryTracker/README.md

     <img width="932" alt="Screen Shot 2022-01-15 at 4 48 27 PM" src="https://user-images.githubusercontent.com/93673736/149638771-4cc1743f-afe4-45e7-81fd-7bc3caab4e8d.png">

 5. Change the iteration from 1 to 10 and check "Save responses".
+The run order of the tests should NOT be changed.

     <img width="685" alt="Screen Shot 2022-01-15 at 4 51 22 PM" src="https://user-images.githubusercontent.com/93673736/149638830-41d601b9-48b7-4ca9-a539-32677b739b7d.png">